Cgr3/Pokedex/README.md

 ## **Goal: **

-### To showcase a Simple JS App that fetches data from an API
+### To showcase a Simple JS App that fetches data from a public API
-### Then uses said API to show details upon click of buttons
+### Then uses the data to show details corresponding with correct Pokemon!

 ## **Languages Used:**
 * -html